Real Name | Darren Barr Fletcher |

 - Darren Fletcher is British

-- Darren Fletcher works as a(n) Football Player
+- What does Darren Fletcher do?
+Darren Fletcher's job is being a(n) Football Player

-- How old is Darren Fletcher?
+- What is Darren Fletcher's age?
 Darren Fletcher is 40 years old

-- Darren Fletcher is currently Married (Hayley Grice)
+- Is Darren Fletcher single or married?
+Darren Fletcher is Married (Hayley Grice)!

-- Where did Darren Fletcher go to school?
-Darren Fletcher is a graduate of St Luke’s Primary School and St David’s RC High School
+- Which school did Darren Fletcher go to?
+Darren Fletcher attended St Luke’s Primary School and St David’s RC High School

-- Darren Fletcher kids names are Jack and Tyler
+- Darren Fletcher's kids are Jack and Tyler

 FAQ